klikaba/swift-template/Readme.md

 ### Quality gates

-This project will run static code analyser on every commit and.
+This project will run static code analyser on every commit.

 ### Static code analyser
 This template us using [SwiftLint](https://github.com/realm/SwiftLint) for static code analysis.
 All SwiftLint offenses are automatically tracked and prevented on every commit.
 This feature is handled by [Overcommit](https://github.com/brigade/overcommit) git hook manager.